kenjin32icon/Data-Science-Projects/Project Focus Goals.md

- # LibreOffice Calc Data Science/ Business Inteligence Projects
+ # LibreOffice Calc Data Science/ Business intelligence Projects

 LibreOffice Calc is a powerful spreadsheet tool that can be used for a variety of data analysis, visualization, and business intelligence tasks.
 While it may not have all the advanced features of IBM tools, it is a great platform for showcasing your skills in data science and business intelligence.
 Here are some project ideas you can work on in LibreOffice Calc: